 Check out our full review to learn more about the Belkin universal vent mount.

 Other products worth considering

-Looking for other recommendations?
-While the Belkin universal vent mount is our top recommendation, keep reading below for other choices worth considering.
+Are you looking for other recommendations?
+While the Belkin universal vent mount is our top recommendation, keep reading below for additional choices worth considering.

 - iOttie iTap Magnetic 2 mount: iOttie’s first car phone holder attaches right to your dash with a simple magnet.
 It might block your vision slightly, but the magnet is surprisingly strong.

 - Loncaster dashboard mount: This is unlike any other mount on the list.
 It attaches to your dashboard and offers a tray for your phone as well as some change or parking passes.

 - Topgo cup holder phone mount: Why not use your cupholder if you want to keep your dash and your vents clear?
 Of course, it’s not as good of an option if you have limited cup space.